$47

 My name is Peter Orosz.
 I live in Tartu, Estonia.
 My family name is pronounced O-ros — it’s the Hungarian word for “Russian”, which I am not.

-Subscribe to the I 💜 Wasting Ink Mailing List to receive the occasional dispatch on my walks, books, diaries, and photography.
-Plain text, no tracking, instant unsubscribe.
+Subscribe to the I 💜 Wasting Ink Mailing List to receive the occasional dispatch about my projects.

 Buy this

-You’ll get a physical copy of the book in the mail and PDFs for instant reading.
+You’ll get a physical copy of the book in the mail and two PDFs for immediate reading.

 Copy product URL